johnpapa/angular-ngrx-data/docs/entity-reducer.md

 adding it to its registry.

 All `EntityActions` dispatched to the store pass through this wrapper on their way in and out of the entity-specific reducers.

+<a name="entity-cache-actions"></a>
+## EntityCache-level actions

+A few actions target the entity cache as a whole.

+`SET_ENTITY_CACHE` replaces the entire cache with the object in the action payload, effectively re-initializing the entity cache to a known state.

+`MERGE_ENTITY_CACHE` replaces specific entity collections in the current entity cache with those collections present in the action payload.
+It leaves the other current collections alone.

+>See `entity-reducer.spec.ts` for examples of these actions.

+These actions might be part of your plan to support offline scenarios or rollback changes to many collections at the same time.

+For example, you could subscribe to the `EntityService.entityCache$` selector.
+When the cache changes, you could serialize the cache to browser local storage.
+You might want to _debounce_ for a few seconds to reduce churn.

+Later, when relaunching the application, you could dispatch the `SET_ENTITY_CACHE` action to initialize the entity-cache even while disconnected.
+Or you could dispatch the `MERGE_ENTITY_CACHE` to rollback selected collections to a known state as in error-recovery or "what-if" scenarios.

+>**Important**: `MERGE_ENTITY_CACHE` _replaces_ the currently cached collections with the entity collections in its payload.
+It does not _merge_ the payload collection entities into the existing collections as the name might imply.
+May reconsider and do that in the future.